 The Waismann Method Medical Group agrees with the assessment of the commissioned report and urges the UN to call for improved access to effective drug treatments.
 Dr. Lowenstein stated, “The United Nations international drug summit represents an opportunity to change to status quo.
 By helping individuals struggling with drug dependence, we can make an enormous difference on the drug crisis.”

 The Waismann Group is not alone in its opposition to our current failed drug policy.
 In anticipation of the international drug summit meeting, more than 1,000 world leaders wrote an open letter to the United Nations calling the War on Drugs “disastrous.”
 Signatories of the letter included 27 members of the U.S. House of Representatives and six U.S. senators.
 The letter states that focusing on criminalization and punishment has only exacerbated the drug problem by creating a widespread illicit market for drugs.

 Waismann Method is a leading Rapid Detox Center that specializes in treating opioid dependence and addiction.
-Dr. Lowenstein holds quadruple board certifications in Pain Management, Addiction Medicine, Anesthesiology, and Anti-Aging, Restorative, and Regenerative Medicine.
+Dr. Lowenstein holds quadruple board certifications in Pain Management, Addiction Medicine and Anesthesiology.
 Dr. Lowenstein and Clare Waismann, Registered Addiction Specialist, have been on the forefront of the fight against the stigma put on drug addiction by society.
 They have worked together for almost two decades, hoping to change how addiction and mental health is viewed or treated.
 Their reputation is backed by 17 years of experience with opioid dependence, unparalleled dedication, and superior medical care.